AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Basic operations/GetBucketInfo.md

 Sample responses

--   Sample success responses when information about the specified bucket is obtained
+-   Sample success responses when the information about the specified bucket is obtained

     ```
     HTTP/1.1 200